 If you’re someone with a limited credit history, credit card activity — not purchases made on debit cards — is what gets reported to the credit bureaus.
 Over time with good payment behavior, your credit file will grow and your credit score will improve.

-It’s worth nothing that some institutions let you enjoy credit card perks while still earning a respectable APY on your bank accounts, but it will take some checking account research.
+It’s worth noting that some institutions let you enjoy credit card perks while still earning a respectable APY on your bank accounts, but it will take some checking account research.

 Analysts reviewed the terms of 73 high-yield and rewards checking accounts captured in the DepositAccounts database.
 The data is as of Sept.
 10, 2020.All rates accurate as of Nov.
 2, 2020